Chapter 19

 "[23] In that day you will no longer ask me anything.
 I tell you the truth, my Father will give you whatever you ask in my name."

-PERSEVERANCE AND REMAINING STEADFAST
+PERSEVERE AND REMAIN STEADFAST

 To receive some insight into this area for our prayer life let us read the parable Jesus gave with respect to the woman and the unjust judge.
 To do this let us read from,